 Balancing automation and human touch

 Over-automation can create frustrating customer experiences where customers feel trapped in automated loops.
-According to McKinsey, while around 30% of customer service tasks can be confidently automated, finding the right balance is crucial for maintaining customer satisfaction and consistent service quality.
+Around 30% of customer service tasks can be confidently automated, so finding the right balance is crucial for maintaining customer satisfaction and consistent service quality.

 Best Practices for Implementing Call Center Automation